Panneau de gestion des cookies

 If you are unknown to the administration (family member of a refugee or beneficiary of subsidiary protection or stateless person), and if you do not have a foreign number or visa number, you must go directly to the prefecture to apply for a residence permit.

-Once you are connected to your account on the Étrangers en France (ANEF) website, click on “I apply for or renew a residence permit”.
+Once you are logged into your account on the Foreigners in France (ANEF) website, click on “I request or renew a residence permit”.

 You must complete the form and send the documents from step 1.